What are Tokens and Context Length?

 About the AI

-AI models don't read words like humans do; they process information in tokens.
-A token can be a single character, a part of a word (like "ing"), or a whole word.
-In Questsmith, you can generally estimate that 1 token is about 4 characters (or roughly 0.75 words).
+AI models do not read words the way humans do.
+They process information in Tokens.
+A token can be a single character, part of a word, or an entire word.
+In Questsmith, a rough rule of thumb is: 1 token equals about 4 characters (or roughly 0.75 words).

 1. How Tokens Work

-Think of tokens as the "Lego bricks" of language.
-When you send a prompt, the AI breaks it down into these bricks, analyzes the patterns, and predicts which brick should come next.
-This is why you might occasionally see the AI struggle with very complex or made-up words—it's trying to find the best token match.
+Think of tokens as the building blocks of language.
+When you send a prompt, the AI breaks it down into these building blocks, analyzes patterns, and predicts which building block should come next.
+This is why the AI can sometimes waver on very complex or made-up words, since it has to find the best token match.

 2. What is Context Length?

-Context Length is the AI's "short-term memory."
-It represents the maximum number of tokens the model can "see" at one time when generating a response.
-Once your story exceeds this limit, the AI begins to "forget" the earliest parts of the adventure to make room for new actions.
+Context Length is the AI's short-term memory.
+It determines how many tokens the model can see at once while generating a response.
+Once your story exceeds this limit, the AI starts forgetting the earliest parts of the adventure to make room for new actions.

-Pro Tip: To keep your story coherent even when you hit your context limit, use Story Cards and Memory.
-These "pinned" details are always sent to the AI, ensuring it remembers your quest goals and character names even if the actual text of Chapter 1 has scrolled out of its context window.
+Pro Tip: To keep your story coherent even at the context limit, use Story Cards and Memory.
+These anchored details are always sent to the AI so it retains quest goals and character names, even after the actual text from chapter 1 has already fallen out of the context window.